BradleyCulley/bradleyculley.github.io/_posts/2024-12-28-the-mirror.md

 <p>
     After some time, he rose from the chair and walked outside to where the mirror stood.
-    He crouched in front of the mirror and peered intently at it - something he'd never done before.
+    He crouched in front of the mirror and peered intently at it, something he'd never done before.
 </p>

 <p>
     The intricacies of the golden-braided pattern of the mirror's frame looked like the burls of an oak tree.
-    As the sun continued upward in the sky and so downward in the mirror, he noticed something near the bottom of the mirror's gray reflective surface.
+    As the sun continued upward in the sky and so downward in the mirror, he noticed something near the bottom of the mirror's reflective gray surface.
     It was writing, etched in a neatly flowing golden script.
 </p>